mikowals/dynamic_vector.mojo/README.md

 The current Standard Library implementation has a workaround where `__getitem__` and `__setitem__` are tightly linked.
 And since `__getitem__` produces a copy this leads to a large amount of extra copies, moves, and deletes.
 You can see all this extra activity very clearly in a simple 2x2 `DynamicVector[DynamicVector[Verbose]]` where `Verbose` is a custom `struct` that logs all these events.

-Running `mojo verbose.mojo` outputs all lifecycle activities from 2x2 nested stdlib vectors vs a 2x2 using References internally.
-It updates one value and displays the updated value.
+Running `mojo verbose.mojo` outputs all lifecycle events from 2x2 nested stdlib vectors when a single field is updated and then does it again with 2x2 nested vectors using References internally.
+The Reference version has no unnecessary lifecycle events.

 Calling `vec[1][1] = 1000` made of stdlib `DynamicVector`s produces: 5 copies, 5 deletes, and 10 moves: